redux-saga/redux-saga/docs/api/README.md

 - `subscribe: Function` used to subscribe to the underlying event source.
 The function must return an unsubscribe function to terminate the subscription.

 - `buffer: Buffer` optional Buffer object to buffer messages on this channel.
-If not provided messages will not buffered on this channel.
+If not provided, messages will not be buffered on this channel.

 - `matcher: Function` optional predicate function (`any => Boolean`) to filter incoming messages.
 Only messages accepted by